 Being an artificial entity and not having a physical presence, the company acts through its board of directors.
-The members or shareholders of the company as the case may be, are not involved in the management/day to day running of the company.
+The members or shareholders of the company as the case may be, are not involved in the management of the company.

 Companies are divided into four main categories namely:

 This is the most common type of company.
 The liability of the members is limited by the unpaid shares the shareholders hold in the company.
-What this means is that in the event of winding up, the members are only liable to pay such amount of unpaid shares (if any).
+This means that in the event of winding up, the members are only liable to pay such amount of unpaid shares (if any).

 The common features of this type of company are as follows:

-- The articles of association of this company must restrict the transfer of shares of the members of the company.
+- The Articles of Association of the company must restrict the transfer of shares of the members of the company.

 - It does not offer its shares to the members of the public.